 Eva Muthuuri, founding director of Eva’s Coffee Limited, is transforming agriculture by empowering women and connecting them to global markets.
 Through award-winning coffee production and programs supporting hundreds of local Kenyan farmers, Eva champions gender equality and sustainable practices.
 With plans for a coffee tourism Eco-Lodge and advanced farmer training, Eva’s vision ensures her legacy will continue to uplift communities and inspire change.

+1.Can you share the journey of Eva’s Coffee, from its inception to where it is today?
+What inspired you to venture into the coffee industry, particularly as a woman in agriculture?
 Eva’s Coffee Limited is a company dedicated to empowering women in agriculture.
 When the call came for us to shift from aid to trade, I asked myself, “What does Kenya have that the world needs every morning?”
 The answer was clear—a cup of coffee.
 With a passion for gender equality, I established Eva’s Coffee to connect women producers to global markets and unlock economic opportunities for them.

 Before venturing into agriculture, I authored Kenya’s Ksh 4 billion President’s Free Maternity Policy, significantly reducing maternal deaths.
 Today, Eva’s Coffee supports over 600 women farmers, produces award-winning coffee, and advocates for women’s inclusion through platforms like the International Women’s Coffee Alliance Kenya Chapter.